 The levels of the CLOCK and BMAL1 proteins rise, triggering cellular events that need to occur during the day.
 Then at night, the levels of the CRY1/2 and PER1/2/3 proteins rise, signaling for night-time processes to take place.

 Example: Your body produces enzymes during the day to break down the foods and toxins you consume or are exposed to.
 At night, cellular maintenance processes take place, getting you ready for the next day.

 Here’s a quick visual for you showing the Circadian Clock Genes:

 Sleep and Circadian Rhythm:

-Sleep is essential for good mental health, but it is just one aspect of circadian rhythm.
-So don’t get caught up in thinking that this is all about sleep.
+Sleep is essential for good mental health, but it is just one aspect of the circadian rhythm.
+So don’t get caught up thinking this is all about sleep.
 There is more to it!

 Setting the circadian clock.